 4. Be consistent with following through

-Your current circumstances are a result of all the times you’ve “trained” your child to behave that way.
-If you find that you need to yell to get him to listen, it’s likely because he’s grown used to not listening any other way.
+Your current circumstances are a result of all the times you’ve “trained” your kids to behave that way.
+If you find that you need to yell to get them to listen, it’s likely because they’ve grown used to not listening any other way.

 Moving forward, make sure you’re consistent with what you say.
-Don’t make empty threats that you’ll never follow through on—this only teaches him not to take your word as truth.
+Don’t make empty threats that you’ll never follow through on—this only teaches them not to take your word as truth.

 Saying empty threats or wild statements makes your authority weak.
 “If you don’t pick up your toys, I’m going to throw them all out!” bears little weight when the story seems so outrageous.
 (Unless, of course, you actually follow through with it.)

 And don’t resort to unfair generalizations, like, “You never listen to what I say,” or “You always misbehave.”
-These phrase not only label the child instead of the action, they’re also not true.
+These phrases not only label the child instead of the action, they’re also not true.

-You also want to be consistent with the rules and responsibilities he has.
-If he’s not allowed to kick the soccer ball inside the house, then that has to be enforced each time, with little exception.
+Be consistent with the rules and responsibilities they have.
+If they’re not allowed to kick the soccer ball inside the house, then that has to be enforced each time, with few exceptions.

 5. Work together

-In many cases, getting your kids to listen means doing chores and tasks they need to do.
+Getting your kids to listen often means doing chores and tasks they need to do.
 Maybe they need to pick up their toys, get dressed, set the table, or fold their laundry.
 Sometimes, working together can be just the thing they need to get the ball rolling.

 You might offer to help clean up one area of the house while they do another.
-Maybe you hand them the utensils to set on the table, or help sort socks while they fold their pants.
+Hand them the utensils to set on the table, or sort socks while they fold their pants.
 Creating a team mentality takes away the resistance you might’ve been feeling from them all this time.

-And yes, ideally, they will do this without needing your help at all.
+And yes, ideally, they’ll do this without needing your help at all.
 But moving in baby steps can at least stop the cycle of yelling and nagging and point you in a new direction until then.

 6. Give natural incentives

-Just as you give natural consequences that fit your child’s misbehavior, so too should you give natural incentives to motivate her.
+Just as you give natural consequences that fit the misbehavior, so too should you give natural incentives to motivate your kids.

 Typical rewards like sticker charts or toys don’t always work.
-After all, you want your child to do a job well done because of the pride she feels, or the contribution she knows she’s making.
-But reminding her of the natural incentives she gets is different: she has a goal to work toward that fits her behavior.
+After all, you want them to do a job well done because of the pride they feel, or the contribution they know they’re making.
+But reminding them of the natural incentives they get is different: they have a goal to work toward that fits the behavior.

-For instance, let’s say she usually watches television at the end of the day, but only after cleaning up her toys.
-Remind her that the quicker she cleans, the more time she’s ensured of watching a show.
+Let’s say they usually watch television at the end of the day, but only after cleaning up their toys.
+Remind them that the more efficiently they clean, the more time they get to watch a show.